Khaled-Mahmmoud/MyCompetitiveProgramming/Adhoc/Problems/E _ Storages.md

 # Storages

-given an array of integers, and q queries, print the most number repeated in array after every query, if there multiple numbers print largest of them.
+Given an array of integers, and q queries, print the most number repeated in array after every query, if there multiple numbers print largest of them.

 query has two types: